 OSHA says workers can reduce risk by using the proper equipment, including forklifts, duct lifts, pallet jacks, hand trucks, stands or jigs, and suction devices that serve as temporary handles.
 The agency also recommends employing ramps or lift gates, and encouraging employers to order supplies and other materials in quantities weighing less than 50 pounds.

 Workers can prevent injuries through smart lifting practices, OSHA says, such as:

 - Placing materials where they are easier to lift (the “power zone” height, from about mid-thigh to mid-chest);

 - Moving items as close as possible to their body;

 Let an attorney do some heavy lifting for you

-You could face several issues after sustain a workplace injury linked to heavy lifting.
-This includes medical treatment for your injury – doctor appointments, physical therapy, medication and possibly surgery.
+You could face several issues after sustaining a workplace injury linked to heavy lifting.
+This includes medical treatment for your injury – doctor appointments, physical therapy, medication, and possibly surgery.
 You could be out of work for weeks or months, unable to support your family or pay your rising medical bills.

 The New Jersey workers’ compensation lawyers at Shebell & Shebell, LLC, have been handling cases like yours for decades in Freehold, Shrewsbury and throughout the state.
 We have secured justice and fair financial compensation for thousands of clients.
-We are not afraid to take on large companies, their attorneys and their insurance companies.
+We are not afraid to take on workers' compensation insurance companies and their attorneys.
 Let us handle the legalities while you focus on your health.
 Contact us today for a free consultation.